-Born in Harlem, New York, in 1979, Copeland actually came to her singing career slowly.
-Her father, the late Texas blues guitar legend Johnny Clyde Copeland, recognized his daughter's talent early on.
-He always encouraged her to sing at home, and even brought her on stage to sing at Harlem's famed Cotton Club when she was just eight.
-At the time, Shemekia's embarrassment outweighed her desire to sing.
-But when she was fifteen and her father's health began to fail, her outlook changed.
-“It was like a switch went off in my head, and I wanted to sing,” she says.
-“It became a want and a need.
+Shemekia Copeland was born in Harlem, New York on April 10, 1979, and came to her singing career naturally.
+Her bluesman father recognized his daughter's talent early on.
+He always encouraged her to sing at home and even brought her on stage to sing at Harlem's famed Cotton Club when she was just eight.
+At that time Shemekia's embarrassment outweighed her desire to sing.
+But when she was 15 and her father's health began to slow him down, she received the calling.
+“It was like a switch went off in my head,” recalls Shemekia, “and I wanted to sing.
+It became a want and a need.
 I had to do it.”